 Judaism, he has given lectures and presented conference papers in North

-America, Europe and Israel.
-He as worked in situ with the
+America, Europe, and Israel.
+He has worked in situ with the

-Dead Sea Scrolls in Jerusalem and is the author of a book entitled Ritual
+Dead Sea Scrolls in Jerusalem and is the author of a book entitled

-Studies and Second Temple Judaism from the University of St. Andrews.
+Biblical Studies and Second Temple Judaism from the University of St.